albar965/littlenavmap-manual/src/en/MAPDISPLAY.rst

        Aprons, taxiways and runways drawn by *Little Navmap*.
 These reflect your simulator stock or add-on scenery.
 Tooltips are available.
-       Airport features can be disabled on options page :ref:`map-display-labels`.
+       Airport features can be disabled on options page :ref:`options-map-labels`.
        See :doc:`LEGEND` for details about the various symbols shown by the map.

 .. _moving-map: